Azure/carnegie-mop/doc/ModelContributorGuide.md

 #### Model version history
 Model version history shows all versions of this model.
 You can view the model version details in the table and perform operations on each version.
 - Version: The version of the model.
 - **Status**: After onboarding a model, MOP will perform a series of verification steps, including deploying it as a web service (via AML MIR), to ensure a model is ready for testing.
-The _Status_ describes the status of the model version during the progress.
+The _Status_ describes the status of the model version during the process.
 There are following status:
   - created: The model version is created.
 It is the initial status.
   - dataDownloaded: MOP has retrieved the model artifact from the model blob url.
   - environmentCreating/environmentCreated/endpointCreating/endpointCreated/deploymentCreating/deploymentCreated: